 Renters do pay property taxes, but they do so indirectly.
 Landlords include the cost of property taxes in the rent they charge tenants.
-Historically, property taxes in Oregon have been high relative to many other states.
-The passage of recent ballot initiatives (Measure 5, Measure 47 and Measure 50) limiting property taxes has removed Oregon from the ranks of states with high property taxes.
+Historically, property taxes in Oregon were high relative to many other states.
+The passage of ballot initiatives (Measure 5, Measure 47 and Measure 50) limiting property taxes removed Oregon from the ranks of states with high property taxes.